llwp/website/docs/docs/community.md

 **Twitter:** [@fonoster](https://twitter.com/fonoster)

 **Issue tracker:** Use the GitHub issue tracker for the various [Fonoster repositories](https://github.com/fonoster/) to file bugs and features requests.
-For support, please send your questions to Github discussions or Slack channel rather than filling a GitHub issue.
+For support, please send your questions to Github discussions or Discord rather than filling a GitHub issue.

 >Please do not ask individual project members for support.
 Use the channels above instead, where the whole community can help you and benefit from the solutions provided.
 If community support is insufficient for your situation, please refer to the [Commercial Support](/docs/support) section below.